nawartm/nawartm/README.md

 ---

-⭐️ *"Data is the new oil, but AI is the engine that makes it valuable."*
+⭐️ **Data is the new oil, but AI is the engine that makes it valuable.**